Latest updates

 Remediation and management

 Most remediation actions recommended in the PFAS Management Area Plan for RAAF Base Tindal are complete.
-Defence anticipates final remediation works will be completed in the coming months.
+Soil remediation works were completed in November 2024, while groundwater treatment will continue at the 2 on-base water treatment plants.

 Fire training area and fire station area